 Some people only swipe right on people that swipe right on them so knowing things like this can affect like counts on apps.

-No Matches On Dating Apps: No Matches On Bumble, Hinge – Online Dating Disappointment – Tired Of Dating Apps, Online Dating Fatigue, Spending Too Much Time On Dating Apps
+No Matches On Dating Apps: Bumble, Hinge – Online Dating Fatigue

 Even if you get likes from people, that doesn’t mean matches will follow.
 Likes, depending on the apps, can come from people outside your age range, radius or lifestyle choices.
 They can also come from people who never looked at your profile or from those who are not looking nor not ready to date.